The BBC Travel Show in Florence

 I thought about it for a second, then….Yes, sure!

 The starting point for The Travel Show’s piece on Florence was the Uffizi Gallery entrance fee hike.
 It’s one of the most important museums in Italy.
 Keith wanted to show that Florence has a lot more to offer than the Uffizi.
 You can visit other places that are just as beautiful without paying to get in.
 After all…Florence is an open-air museum!
 He asked me to take him to a couple of lesser-known places in town that are free.
-I immediately proposed the Oratory of Buonomini di San Martino and Cimitero delle Porte Sante, or The Sacred Doors Cemetery.
+I immediately proposed the Oratory of Buonomini di San Martino and Cimitero delle Porte Sante (Sacred Doors Cemetery), that were actually featured on the BBC Travel Show in Florence.

 The Oratory of Buonomini di San Martino